 Adding basil to traditional Italian-American shrimp scampi gives it a boost of sweet flavor to balance the lemon and garlic in the dish.

-Jump to RecipeShrimp scampi is a classic recipe that you’ll find in many restaurants, especially Italian-American restaurants.
-But the origin of the dish has some discrepancies with the name.
-If you look it up, the word “scampi” is actually for a specific type of small lobster.
+Shrimp scampi is a classic recipe that you’ll find in many restaurants, especially Italian-American restaurants.
+However, the origin of the dish has some discrepancies with the name.
+If you look it up, the word “scampi” actually refers to a specific type of small lobster.
 When the recipe came to America, it was swapped for shrimp since that’s more readily available.
-Both names were kept to keep things easier.
+Both names were kept to make things easier.

 Most people think of shrimp scampi as shrimp cooked with garlic in a white wine sauce over pasta.
 While that’s the typical meal, there are many variations.
 For instance, in some regions, chefs experiment with adding a touch of spice to the dish by incorporating red pepper flakes or hot sauce.
 This not only enhances the flavor but also lends a subtle kick to the overall taste.
 Additionally, some culinary enthusiasts opt for a twist on the traditional scampi by substituting the pasta with grains like quinoa or farro, adding a nutritious element to the dish.
 Moreover, others prefer to enrich the sauce by incorporating fresh herbs such as basil or parsley, elevating the aromatic profile of the scampi.
 With so many possibilities, shrimp scampi remains a versatile and adaptable dish that will continue to delight seafood lovers for years to come.

-Our AeroGarden was overrun with basil, so I decided to make a shrimp scampi recipe that included a decent amount of basil.
+Our AeroGarden was overrun with basil, so I decided to make an easy shrimp scampi recipe that included a decent amount of basil.
 Usually, I would go for cilantro with shrimp and seafood, but the basil worked well.
 It adds a bit of a sweet flavor to balance out the garlic and wine.

 Shrimp Scampi Step by Step